tleng26/Text-Summarizer/README.md

 # Text Summarizer Machine Learning Model
 This GitHub project is dedicated to implementing a many-to-many sequence model using abstractive text summarization techniques.
-Our goal is to generate concise and informative summaries of product reviews.
+Our goal is to generate concise and informative summaries of academic literature, enhancing readability and interpretation for students.
 The model, designed to handle large datasets, will initially be trained and evaluated on the first 100,000 rows from a list of Amazon reviews.
 By integrating the Attention mechanism, the model will not only focus on specific keywords but also ensure the overall context of the reviews is preserved, enhancing the quality of the generated summaries.

 ## Dataset
 We use the Amazon Fine Food Reviews dataset, which contains 500,000 reviews.
 For our purposes, we have extracted the first 100,000 rows to train and test our model.
 The dataset provides a rich source of textual data with both reviews and their corresponding summaries.
 Due to GitHub's file size limitations, the dataset can be accessed via Kaggle: https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews.
 The dataset structure includes columns such as Id, ProductId, UserId, ProfileName, HelpfulnessNumerator, HelpfulnessDenominator, Score, Time, Summary, and Text.